TomNisbet/ssd1306lite/README.md

 SSD1306 displays are native 3.3V devices, but many are advertised as being 5V compatible.
 They seem to work fine using 5V for the _VCC_, _SCL_, and _SDA_ signals although this may shorten the life of the display.
 Some displays will flicker if _VCC_ is right at or slightly above 5V.

-The SSD1306Lite library supports two software modes to allow different wiring of the displays.
+SSD1306Lite supports two software modes to allow different wiring of the displays.
 In both configurations, the display's _GND_ is connected to the Arduino's _GND_ pin and the _SCL_ and _SDA_ signals are connected the Arduino's _A5_ and _A4_ pins.

 One of the two #defines below must be uncommented in the ssd1306lite.cpp file to support the different wiring options.